yrammos/SubLilyPond/readme.md

-# SubLilyPond: LilyPond syntax highlighting in Sublime Text 2
+# SubLilyPond: LilyPond syntax highlighting in Sublime Text 2 and 3
 by [Yannis Rammos](www.twitter.com/yannisrammos)

 ## Description

-This project aims at providing comprehensive and consistent syntax highlighting of [GNU Lilypond](http://lilypond.org) code in [Sublime Text 2](http://www.sublimetext.com).
+This project aims at providing comprehensive and consistent syntax highlighting of [GNU Lilypond](http://lilypond.org) code in [Sublime Text](http://www.sublimetext.com).

 Future versions may include a LilyPond build engine and snippets/autcompletions.
 Feel free to contact me for feedback, bug reports, and feature suggestions.